osu-crypto/libOTe/README.md

 * The malicious secure 1-out-of-2 Delta-OT [[KOS15]](https://eprint.iacr.org/2015/546),[[BLNNOOSS15]](https://eprint.iacr.org/2015/472.pdf).
 * The malicious secure 1-out-of-N OT [[OOS16]](http://eprint.iacr.org/2016/933).
 * The malicious secure approximate K-out-of-N OT [[RR16]](https://eprint.iacr.org/2016/746).
-* The malicious secure 1-out-of-2 base OT [NP00].
+* The malicious secure 1-out-of-2 base OT [NP01].
-* The malicious secure 1-out-of-2 base OT [[CO15]](https://eprint.iacr.org/2015/267.pdf) (Fast unix only ASM verion disabled by default).
+* The malicious secure 1-out-of-2 base OT [[CO15]](https://eprint.iacr.org/2015/267.pdf) (Faster unix only ASM version disabled by default).

 ## Introduction

 This library provides several different classes of OT protocols.
-First is the base OT protocol of Naor Prinkas [NP00].
+First is the base OT protocol of Naor Prinkas [NP01].
 This protocol bootstraps all the other OT extension protocols.
 Within the OT extension protocols, we have 1-out-of-2, 1-out-of-N and K-out-of-N, both in the semi-honest and malicious settings.